 The previous discussion has taken a holistic approach to the assessment, taking into account the aspirations of the community and the implications of the project for community well-being.
 The NWMO acknowledges that the process of assessment of community well-being needs to be collaborative and reflective of the community.
 Before initiating the siting process, and beginning to engage interested communities in the assessment process to understand their aspirations, the NWMO identified five evaluation factors, which, at a minimum would need to be addressed (NWMO, 2010).
 Table 7-3 draws on information outlined in the previous discussion to understand the potential to foster well-being in Spanish against these original factors.
 The table summarizes preliminary findings about the implications of the APM Project, were it to be implemented in the community, on various factors of well-being.
-Four measures are used: maintained, enhanced, diminished or uncertain.
-For other evaluation factors, two measures are used: yes or no. The overall conclusion using these evaluation factors and the understanding that has emerged to date is consistent with that outlined in the previous sections.
+Four measures are used: were used: yes or no. The overall conclusion using these evaluation factors and the understanding that has emerged to date is consistent with that outlined in the previous sections.